michael-mcdonald-at-prophet/naics/README.md

 their production processes.
 The structure is designed to offer a high level of detail while also being adaptable to the changing economic landscape.

+We see NAICS codes, along with SIC codes, in a variety of firmographic sources such as D&B and Experian B2B.
+When starting a new application, NAICS should be the source of choice over SIC.
+NAICS represents a more modern taxonomy while SIC provides a means of compatibility with legacy applications.

 ### NAICS Code Structure:

 The NAICS codes consist of six digits, each level of detail adding a